Djsurry/music-downloader/README.md

     - You have to export the envirnment variable `MUSIC`.
 This is the directory where the songs will be downloaded.
 Ex.
     - `export MUSIC=/Users/david/Music/import-to-spotify`
 3. Spotify
     - On desktop, go to `Settings -> Local Files -> Add source`.
-Select the file you exported in the environment varible earlier
+Select the directroy you exported in the environment varible earlier

 ## Usage
 Simply run the file with `python3 download.py`.
 It will then prompt you for input.
 The choices are as follows